Concurrent Frequently Asked Questions

 Q: I have a hold on my account, what do I do?

-Student accounts are put on hold for a variety of reasons: balance due, missing social security number, incorrect email address on file, etc. Depending on the hold you may contact concurrent staff or financial services to remove the hold and continue with the registration process.
+Student accounts are put on hold for a variety of reasons: balance due, missing social security number, incorrect email address on file, etc. Depending on the hold you may contact concurrent staff or financial services to resolve the hold and continue with the registration process.

 Application for Admission